Alpaca Fleece is Processed into a Variety of Products

 ALR Chasqui at 3 yrs old Grade 1 19.8 micron

 At Alpacas at Lone Ranch, our alpacas are shorn once a year.
-There are three shearing areas: blanket, neck, leg and belly, and 6 grades of fineness.
+There are three shearing areas: blanket, neck and hind quarters, leg and belly, and 6 grades of fineness.
 It is important to know the grade of the fiber to determine its end use.

 Grade 1 - Ultrafine <20 microns (this is what you want to wear next to your skin)

 Grade 2 - Superfine 20 - 22.9 microns (yarn, wear next to your skin)

 Grade 6 - Robust 32.1 - 35 microns rugs, stadium seat mats, car seats, stuffing for pet bedding, even insulation: R-95)

 Shorter fiber 2 to 3.75" in length gets processed in the "woolen" method resulting in lofty yarn with fuzzy appearance.
 This yarn is best used in sweaters and knitted garments where loft and insulation are desired.

 "Worsted" method of processing utilizes fibers 3.75 - 6" long that produces smooth yarn with tighter twist best used in weaving or lace weight.
 Click on the links below and get an instant snapshot of our alpacas' fleece quality by studying fiber statistics of most of our production herd:

 Each year, Yocom-McColl Testing Laboratories in Denver, tests our fiber.
 The 2018 results are in: